Robots that learn to evaluate models of collective behavior

 Our results demonstrate that sim-to-real transfer of robotic interaction policies provides a rigorous and quantitative lens for evaluating behavioral models in collective animal behavior.
 By training policies in simulation with different candidate models and subsequently deploying them on a physical biomimetic robot interacting with live guppies, we were able to directly measure how well each model captures real fish–robot interaction dynamics.
-Across four tested models, the policy trained with the \textit{ConvNet} model consistently produced the smallest sim-to-real gap across most behavioral metrics, indicating that the data-driven model most accurately reproduced natural fish behavior in our pairwise leadership task.
+Across four tested models, the policy trained with $M_{ConvNet}$ consistently produced the smallest sim-to-real gap across most behavioral metrics, indicating that the data-driven model most accurately reproduced natural fish behavior in our pairwise leadership task.
 More importantly, this ranking demonstrates that the proposed framework can distinguish candidate models in a principled, closed-loop manner.

 A central strength of the framework is that each policy serves not only as an implicit probe for the interaction rules encoded by its underlying fish model, but also as a testable hypothesis about how a robot should act if that model were correct.
 In simulation, policies converged on distinct strategies—ranging from never approaching the fish ($\pi_{Follow}$), to approaching but maintaining moderate distance ($\pi_{ConvNet}$), to repeatedly approaching very closely ($\pi_{Zone}, \pi_{Force}$)—and these strategies transferred to the real robot.
 Sim-to-sim transfer experiments further revealed that these strategies were model-specific: replacing a model's dedicated policy with one trained on a different model consistently degraded performance.